posquit0/Awesome-CV/README.md

 ## Donate

-Please help keep this project alive!
-Donations are welcome and will go towards further development of this project.
+Please help keep this project alive Donations are welcome and will go towards further development of this project.

     PayPal: paypal.me/posquit0
     BTC: 1Je3DxJVM2a9nTVPNo55SfQwpmxA6N2KKb